tokens-studio/figma-plugin/.changeset/sharp-candles-confess.md

 ---
-"@tokens-studio/figma-plugin": major
+"@tokens-studio/figma-plugin": patch
 ---

-Fix: Token suggestions now ignore case
+Fix: Token suggestions now ignore case, meaning you don't have to type Blue to find a token called blue